 Recipe Frequently Asked Questions

 - Can I freeze it?
-I wouldn’t suggest freezing it because the kale might lose it’s texture, but you could always try!
+I wouldn’t suggest freezing it because the kale might lose its texture, but you could always try!

-- Can I use a different bean other than white beans?
+- Can I use a bean other than white beans?
 Yes!
 You can really use any kind of bean you like.
 I prefer a bean with a mild taste.

 Have a question I didn’t answer?
-Ask me in the comment section below and I will get back to you ASAP!
+Ask me in the comment section below, and I will get back to you ASAP.

 Looking For More Delicious Kale Recipes?